jamiedouglass/LoLsServer/README.md

 Using Language of languages (LoLs) Workbench
 --------------------------------------------

-LoLs is accessible for the workbench link on the Language of Languages (LoLs) website [www.languageoflanguages.com/LoLsWorkbench/](http://www.languageoflanguages.com/LoLsWorkbench/).
+LoLs is accessible from the workbench link on the Language of Languages (LoLs) website [www.languageoflanguages.com/LoLsWorkbench/](http://www.languageoflanguages.com/LoLsWorkbench/).
-Workspace files can be loaded and saved to your computer.
+User Workspace files can be loaded and saved to your computer.

 Reporting issues
 ----------------